romnn/taski/README.md

   - for large data (or data that cannot be cloned), just return an Arc<O>

 #### TODO (generic3)
-- implement fail fast using some graph traversal magic
 - implement custom arbiter that can access labels of nodes
+  - we want labels
+  - we want current running tasks with start time etc.
 - add a builder for the scheduler
-- add a scheduler trait
+- add a schedule trait
-- add an executor that takes any scheduler
+- add an executor trait that can exexute a schedule
+- add an policy trait

+#### DONE (needs testing)
+- implement fail fast using some graph traversal magic

 #### DONE (generic3)
 - arc clone task outputs (we wont do that)